peter1125/website/content/authors/admin/_index.md

 ---

-I am a graduate student in the [Department of Sociology](https://sociology.osu.edu/) at The Ohio State University.
+I am a Ph.D. candidate in the [Department of Sociology](https://sociology.osu.edu/) at The Ohio State University.
 I am also a graduate affiliate for [Institute for Population Research (IPR)](https://ipr.osu.edu/) and an associate at the [Translational Data Analytics Institute (TDAI)](https://tdai.osu.edu/).

 My advisor is [Sam Clark](http://www.samclark.net/) and I am also part of the [openVA](http://openva.net/) team.